Pandas-DB/liquid-backend/README.md

 - **Unit Tests**: The `tests` folder includes Python test files to validate functionality for both functions and resolvers.

 ### Configuration
+- **Serverless Framework**:
-- **Serverless Framework**: The `serverless.yml` file configures the deployment of the application, including Lambda functions, triggers, and resources.
+  - The `serverless.yml` file configures the deployment of the application, including Lambda functions, triggers, and resources.
+  - `serverless-indexes.yml` complements (must be run afterwards) the configuration adding further `GlobalSecondaryIndexes` to DynamoDB

 ## Getting Started